achbintangfebrian/laravel-kasir-bintang/API_DOCUMENTATION.md

 # Smart Cashier API Documentation

 ## Overview
 This documentation covers the RESTful API for the Smart Cashier application with AI-powered product recommendations.
-The API provides endpoints for managing products, categories, customers, and transactions.
+The API provides endpoints for managing products, categories, customers, and transactions, along with authentication.

 ## Base URL
 ```